ssnkhan/adversarial-threat-modelling/README.md

 ___

-**UPDATED**: This README is designed to support the above workshop, originally titled _Adversarial Threat Modelling — A Practical Approach to Purple Teaming in the Enterprise_, which took place on Friday 11th September 2020 as part of [x33fcon](https://www.x33fcon.com/), and which was significantly refreshed and revised in September 2024.
+**UPDATED**: This README is designed to support the above workshop, originally titled _Adversarial Threat Modelling — A Practical Approach to Purple Teaming in the Enterprise_, which took place on Friday 11th September 2020 as part of [x33fcon](https://www.x33fcon.com/), and which was significantly refreshed and revised in September 2024, and again in February 2025.

 ## System Requirements